ATOMIC LAYER DEPOSITION BENEQ TFS200 (ALD 2)

 III.
 Layers available at CMi

-On the ALD II system, we have 3 categories of layers available :
+On the ALD II system, we have 2 categories of layers available :

-• Layers with “Frozen” recipes for wafers
+• Layers for wafers

-• Layers with”under development” recipes for wafers
+• Layers for powders

-Layers with “Frozen” recipes for wafers
+Layers for wafers

 For TiO2 layer, the layer’s phase changes at around 200°C. Below 200°C, the layer has a low roughness.
 Above 200°C, the layer is very rough.

-For Ni deposition, the cycle time is very long and to have the lowest resistivity an anneling time of 120 min at 300°C is included in the recipe.
+For Ni deposition, the cycle time is very long and to have the lowest resistivity an annealing time of 120 min at 300°C is included in the recipe.
 For these reasons, the Ni deposition has to be run in night job only.
 It takes one hour to heat up the NiCp2 hot source for Ni and NiOx deposition.

 Layer